-SCHEDULE 17 – EHV CHARGING METHODOLOGY (FCP MODEL)
+Insert the following wording at the beginning of Schedule 17:

 Implementation Date

-This Schedule 17, version x, is to be implemented on, and consequently used for the calculation of charges which will become effective from, dd mmm yyyy or until superseded by a later revised version.
+This Schedule 17, version x, is to be used for the calculation of Use of System Charges which will become effective from, dd mm yyyy and remain effective until superseded by a revised version.

-1. INTRODUCTION

-This Schedule 17 sets out one of the two EHV Distribution Charging Methodologies (EDCM).
-The other EDCM is set out in Schedule 18.

-This Schedule 17 sets out the methods, principles, and assumptions underpinning the EDCM for the calculation of Use of System Charges by the following DNO Parties:

-Scottish Hydro Electric Power Distribution plc; Southern Electric Power Distribution plc;

-SP Distribution Limited; SP Manweb plc;

-Western Power Distribution (East Midlands) plc; and Western Power Distribution (West Midlands) plc.
+Amend paragraph 1.3(a) of Schedule 17 as follows:

 In order to comply with this methodology statement when setting distribution Use of System Charges the DNO Parties referred to above will populate:

 the EDCM model version “xxx” when issued by the Panel in accordance with Clause 14.5.3; and

 the EDCM “Price Control Disaggregation” model (extended method M) version 2.0 as issued by the Panel on 01 April 2016.

-Version 8.6

-SCHEDULE 18 – EHV CHARGING METHODOLOGY (LRIC MODEL)
+Insert the following wording at the beginning of Schedule 18:

 Implementation Date

-This Schedule 18, version x, is to be implemented on, and consequently used for the calculation of charges which will become effective from, dd mmm yyyy or until superseded by a later revised version.
+This Schedule 18, version x, is to be used for the calculation of Use of System Charges which will become effective from, dd mm yyyy and remain effective until superseded by a revised version.

-1. INTRODUCTION

-This Schedule 18 sets out one, of the two, EHV Distribution Charging Methodologies (EDCM).
-The other EDCM is set out in Schedule 17.

-This Schedule 18 sets out the methods, principles, and assumptions underpinning the EDCM for the calculation of Use of System Charges by the following DNO Parties:

-Eastern Power Networks plc; Electricity North West Limited; London Power Networks plc;

-Northern Powergrid (Northeast) Limited; Northern Powergrid (Yorkshire) plc; South Eastern Power Networks plc;

-Western Power Distribution (South Wales) plc; and Western Power Distribution (South West) plc.
+Amend paragraph 1.3(a) of Schedule 18 as follows:

 In order to comply with this methodology statement when setting distribution Use of System Charges the DNO Parties referred to above will populate:

 the EDCM model version “xxx” when issued by the Panel in accordance with Clause 14.5.3; and

 the EDCM “Price Control Disaggregation” model (extended method M) version 2.0 as issued by the Panel on 01 April 2016.

-SCHEDULE 20 – PRODUCTION OF THE ANNUAL REVIEW PACK
+Insert the following wording at the beginning of Schedule 20:

 Implementation Date

-This Schedule 20, version x, is to be implemented on, and consequently used for the calculation of charges which will become effective from, dd mmm yyyy or until superseded by a later revised version.
+This Schedule 20, version x, is to be used for the calculation of Use of System Charges which will become effective from, dd mm yyyy and remain effective until superseded by a revised version.

-INTRODUCTION
+Amend paragraph 1.1 of Schedule 20 as follows:

 The “Annual Review Pack” or “ARP” is a document to be completed by each DNO Party giving indicative (when first published in accordance with Clause 35B) and final (when updated in accordance with Clause 35B) Use of System Charges to apply pursuant to the Charging Methodology set out in Schedule 16 (the “CDCM”).
 The pack shall contain detail of historical and forecast CDCM inputs, and a forecast of use of system tariffs for the next 5 years, in accordance with Paragraph 2.
 The template to be used for the pack shall be ARP model version xxx when issued by the Panel in accordance with Clause 14.5.3.

-Sample wording to be added to new PCDM Schedule to be provided for DCP 234

 SCHEDULE XX – Price Control Disaggregation Methodology

 Implementation Date

-This Schedule XX, version x, is to be implemented on, and consequently used for the calculation of charges which will become effective from, dd mmm yyyy or until superseded by a later revised version.
+This Schedule XX, version x, is to be used for the calculation of Use of System Charges which will become effective from, dd mm yyyy and remain effective until superseded by a later revised version.

 INTRODUCTION